radicle-dev/radicle-upstream/DEVELOPMENT.md

 ### File structure

-The GraphQL API exposes the application's domain logic.
+The API exposes the application's domain logic.
 Therefore we try to treat it as a thin layer exposing well-typed entities.
 The heavy lifting is done in the modules named after the protocols we consume - [radicle-link][rl] through it [radicle-surf][rs], for code collaboration and [radicle-registry][rr] for global